Dendrelaphis biloreatus

 Dendrelaphis biloreatus (often called Gore's bronzeback or referred to as the Himalayan bronzeback) is a species of tree snake in the family Colubridae.
 The species is endemic to Asia.

 Geographic range

 D. biloreatus can be found in parts of Northeast India (Darjeeling, Assam, and Arunachal Pradesh), northern Myanmar, and Western China (Tibet); it is also reported from Vietnam.

+Habitat

+The preferred natural habitats of D. biloreatus are forest and shrubland, but it has also been found in agricultural areas.

 Description

 D. biloreatus is highly variable, typically non-venomous (some have enlarged rear fangs and toxic saliva) with large, regular scales on the head.

+Behavior

+D. biloreatus is diurnal and fully arboreal.